remusmp/rpi-rt-kernel/README.md

 T: 0 ( 1463) P: 0 I:1000 C:  16114 Min:     11 Act:   42 Avg:   66 Max:     459
 ```
 which shows a maximum latency of `459us` (roughly half a millisecond).
 Values vary depending on CPU load.

+Please note that cyclictest does not put any load on the cpu, the results are useless if the test is not done while your RT application runs, or while an equivalent stress-test is running.
+You might want to read the cyclictest documentation [here](https://wiki.linuxfoundation.org/realtime/documentation/howto/tools/cyclictest/start) to learn how to build your tests.

 ## How to customize the kernel image